infinum/eightshift-docs/website/docs/basics/architecture-concepts.md

 #### Blocks

 The Blocks namespace contains the Blocks class used for block registration.
-This directory also contains shared assets, components, blocks, variations and the wrapper.
+This directory also contains shared assets, components, blocks, variations, and the wrapper.

 Read about blocks in detail in the [Blocks chapter](blocks).

 #### Columns

 This namespace contains all the custom admin listing columns hooks in your project.
-These include listing column hooks for post types, taxonomy and user lists, such as `manage_{$post_type}_posts_columns`.
+These include listing column hooks for post types, taxonomy, and user lists, such as `manage_{$post_type}_posts_columns`.

 #### Config